Agile Deliberation: Concept Deliberation for Subjective Visual Classification: Example Definitions

 Write your output strictly in this valid xml format: <repeat-focus-concept>Repeat the focus concept here.</repeat-focus-concept> <primary-concept>List out the primary concept this categorical concept focuses on here.</primary-concept> <explored-subconcepts> List out the questions that have been asked for this concept before if any in a bullet point list at step2. </explored-subconcepts> <category-reasoning> List out your reasonings at step3 here. </category-reasoning> <subconcept> <description></description> <name></name> </subconcept>

 [omit few-shot examples here]

 <conceptDefinition> {str(definition)} </conceptDefinition> <previous-signals> {previous_signal_str} </previous-signals>s <context>{context}</context> \end{promptbox}

-\textbf{Prompts that brainstorm more borderline categories of a given concept} \begin{promptbox} <role>You are an expert linguist recognized internationally.</role> <input>You will be provided a concept definition and an optional context for this concept.</input> <task> The concept owner wants to catch all images that are in-scope for this concept.
+\begin{promptbox} <role>You are an expert linguist recognized internationally.</role> <input>You will be provided a concept definition and an optional context for this concept.</input> <task> The concept owner wants to catch all images that are in-scope for this concept.
 To make sure that his decisions about image classifications are consistent, he wants to explicitly clarify the decision-making boundaries for this concept.
 However, as he starts with a few images, it is possible that he either starts with a narrower concept.
 Your task is to suggest a new borderline subconcept that the concept owner might want to include. </task>

 <step1> Reason what is the primary concept that the concept owner wants to explicitly define.
 There are a few requirements.
 1) This description might mention several concepts but you should only focus on the primary concept.
 2) If the context indicates that the focus concept is part of the necessary signals of a larger concept, then the primary concepts of these necessary signals should focus on different subconcepts of this larger concept.
 In other words, your primary concept should have a different focus than those of the other necessary signals.
 3) The primary concept should be more categorical (concepts where you could think about specific instances) rather than descriptive (where you could only describe different aspects of the concept).
 Examples of categorical concepts are "fruit", 'electronic devices', 'physical affection', 'outdoor activities', whereas examples of descriptive concepts are "sleeping person", 'romantic relationship', 'sexual suggestive content'. </step1>